SimeonHristov99/random_coding/README.md

 # CodeEveryDay

-Daily coding practice.
-Goal is to upload a solution to a coding problem every day in at least two programming languages.

 ## Task 1

 Given a string, return whether or not it forms a palindrome ignoring case and non-alphabetical characters.